AugustoMarcelo/be-the-hero/README.md

 - After downloading all the dependencies, run `yarn start` to boot the web application.

+## Instructions for running mobile app
+- Install the expo as a global dependency on the system.
+Run the command `npm install -g expo-cli`;

+- You will also need to have the expo installed on your device (*you can find it at the Apple Store or Play Store*);

+- After cloning the repository, enter the *mobile* folder and run the `yarn` command.
+It is a package manager that will download the project's dependencies.

+- After downloading all the dependencies, run `yarn start` to boot the metro bundler application.
+Scan the qrcode generated with the expo application and wait for the application to load.

 ## Screens (WEB)
 > Logon Page
 <img src="./screens/logon.png" alt="Logon Page" />